ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 ## Mutual Nested Recursion

-Mutual recursion can also appear in nested form, as it is the case of the Hofstadter Female and Male sequences which are mutual nested recursive.
+Mutual recursion can also appear in a nested form, as is the case of the [Hofstadter Female and Male sequences](https://mathworld.wolfram.com/HofstadterMale-FemaleSequences.html#:~:text=are%201%2C%201%2C%202%2C,(OEIS%20A005378).){: target="_blank"} which are mutually nested recursive.

 [Run Step by Step Online](https://pythontutor.com/visualize.html#code=def%20hofstadter_female%28n%3A%20int%29%20-%3E%20int%3A%0A%20%20%20%20if%20n%20%3D%3D%200%3A%0A%20%20%20%20%20%20%20%20return%201%0A%20%20%20%20return%20n%20-%20hofstadter_male%28hofstadter_female%28n%20-%201%29%29%0A%0Adef%20hofstadter_male%28n%3A%20int%29%20-%3E%20int%3A%0A%20%20%20%20if%20n%20%3D%3D%200%3A%0A%20%20%20%20%20%20%20%20return%200%0A%20%20%20%20return%20n%20-%20hofstadter_female%28hofstadter_male%28n%20-%201%29%29%0A%0Aassert%20%5Bhofstadter_female%28i%29%20for%20i%20in%20range%287%29%5D%20%3D%3D%20%5B1,%201,%202,%202,%203,%203,%204%5D%0Aassert%20%5Bhofstadter_male%28i%29%20for%20i%20in%20range%287%29%5D%20%3D%3D%20%5B0,%200,%201,%202,%202,%203,%204%5D&cumulative=false&heapPrimitives=nevernest&mode=display&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false){: target="_blank"}